imvetri/wasm-malloc-perf/README.md

 This is a proof of concept for a proposal in https://github.com/systemjs/systemjs/issues/1671.

-To investigate the performance there are two cases of using malloc in Web Assembly, with a simple module containing the following code transpiled into Web Assembly:
+To investigate the performance of binding malloc through JS instead of directly through WASM there are two cases of using malloc in Web Assembly, with a simple module containing the following code transpiled into Web Assembly:

 ```c
 #include <stdlib.h>